Hitting

 “It Was Like He Was Possessed”

-Sam was nine years old and dreading Thanksgiving.
-At the last holiday gathering, he and a cousin had clashed, and he was left holding a grudge.
-But the moment he arrived, that same cousin made a rude comment—and Sam snapped.
+But he went anyway, and the moment he arrived, that same brother made a rude comment – and Sam snapped.
 He threw a punch.
-The boys ended up in a fight that left everyone shaken.
+The boys ended up in an intense fight

 Sam’s pain was real.
 But the system said it wasn’t serious.
 And, like much of the research says, it results in more violent behavior.